-The letter grades in Yale College are as follows:
+The letter grades in Yale College are:

 The opportunity to elect courses on a Credit/D/Fail basis has been provided by the Yale College Faculty in order to encourage academic exploration and to promote diversity in students’ programs.